micro-manager/micro-manager.github.io/_pages/Linux_installation_from_source_MM2.md

 for installations on [Debian systems](http://debian.org) (tested on Debian Wheezy and Debian Jessy).

-{% include Note text="This page is a work in progress and may not be accurate" %}
+{% include notice icon="info" content="This page is a work in progress and may not be accurate" %}

-{% include Note text="This page has been based off of experience building using Ubuntu 18.04" %}
+{% include notice icon="info" content="This page has been based off of experience building using Ubuntu 18.04" %}

 # Preparation